Bishop Burton College: History

 In August 2012, the college took over from the University of Lincoln the delivery of further education courses being run at Riseholme College.
 The college was selected following a competitive tendering process led by the Skills Funding Agency (SFA) and the Young People's Learning Agency (YPLA).
-In October 2013, the college proposed building a new £13.5 million site on a piece of land known as the 'Lincolnshire Show Ground', just outside of Lincoln, as the lease in the present Riseholme location was due to expire in 2020.
+In October 2013, the college proposed building a new £13.5 million site on the Lincolnshire Showground, just outside Lincoln, as the lease in the present Riseholme location was due to expire in 2020.
 It was envisaged that a phased move could see courses start in September 2015.
 In January 2014, the college was granted permission by the West Lindsey District Council to move to the grounds.
 In October 2014, construction began after £6 million had been secured from the Skills Funding Agency Capital Investment Fund.
 The new campus was to have science laboratories, agriculture, engineering and arboriculture workshops, an animal management facility, a farm and a halls of residence for students.
 It was expected that a significant portion of the college's intake was to be attracted from South Yorkshire.

-In March 2008, the college was listed as being an equestrian training venue for the 2008 Olympic Games.
+In March 2008, the college was listed as being an equestrian training venue for the 2008 Summer Olympics.
 In October 2008, a new £3 million equestrian centre was opened by the Princess Royal.
 The centre formed part of the college's £25 million campus and was designed to hold competitions and events, as well as lectures.
-The indoor arena was to be used as a training base for the 2012 Olympic Games and eventually served as a training centre for the Great Britain pentathlon team.
+The indoor arena was to be used as a training base for the 2012 Summer Olympics and eventually served as a training centre for the Great Britain pentathlon team.
 In June 2011, Olympian Jonathan Edwards visited the college in his role as part of the organising committee for the London games and in October 2012 dressage rider Richard Davidson taught a master class at the college.
 In July 2014, the college was the only institution to qualify for both leagues of the finals of the British Universities and Colleges Sport (BUCS) equestrian competition.